akyriako/typesense-operator/README.md

 3. Next, the reconciler creates a headless `Service` required for the `StatefulSet`, along with a standard Kubernetes Service of type `ClusterIP`.
 The latter exposes the REST/API endpoints of the Typesense cluster to external systems.
 4. A `StatefulSet` is then created.
 The quorum configuration stored in the `NodesListConfigMap` is mounted as a volume in each `Pod` under `/usr/share/typesense/nodelist`.
-No `Pod` restart is necessary when the `NodesListConfigMap` changes, as raft automatically detects and applies the updates.
+No `Pod` restart is necessary when the data of `NodesListConfigMap` change, as raft automatically detects and applies the updates.
 5. Optionally, an **nginx:alpine** workload is provisioned as `Deployment` and published via an `Ingress`, in order to exposed safely the Typesense REST/API endpoint outside the Kubernetes cluster **only** to selected referrers.
-The configuration of the nginx workload is stored in a `NodesListConfigMap`.
+The configuration of the nginx workload is stored in a `ConfigMap`.
 6. Optionally, one or more instances of **DocSearch** are deployed as distinct `CronJobs` (one per scraping target URL), which based on user-defined schedules, periodically scrape the target sites and store the results in Typesense.

 ![Untitled-2025-02-24-0826](https://github.com/user-attachments/assets/6e6d67cf-4bab-4eac-ada0-8e4c6f46537d)

-> [!NOTE]
-> The interval between reconciliation loops depends on the number of nodes.
-This approach ensures raft has sufficient
-> "breathing room" to carry out its operations—such as leader election, log replication, and bootstrapping—before the
-> next quorum health reconciliation begins.

-7. The controller assesses the quorum's health by probing each node at `http://{nodeUrl}:{api-port}/health`.
+7. TyKO assesses the quorum's health by probing each node at `http://{nodeUrl}:{api-port}/health`.
 Based on the results, it formulates an action plan for the next reconciliation loop.
 This process is detailed in the following section:

 ### Problem 2: Recovering a cluster that has lost quorum